Scalable Multirobot Planning for Informed Spatial Sampling: Policy Gradient for Sampling

 \section{Policy Gradient for Sampling}

-Complex large state space required to formulate the sampling problem makes it unrealistic to apply dynamic programming or other iterative techniques for robotic sampling problem.
-Even though we have used iterative methods to solve similar problems, they do not scale well with the increase in the size of sampling region~\cite{manjanna2017data}.
-Hence, we make use of policy gradient search that directly optimize the policy parameters $\vec{\theta}$ based on (simulated) experiences.
+The complex and large state space required to formulate the sampling problem makes it unrealistic to apply dynamic programming or other iterative techniques for robotic sampling problems.
+Even though we have used iterative methods to solve similar problems, they do not scale well with the increase in the size of the sampling region~\cite{manjanna2017data}.
+Hence, we make use of policy gradient search that directly optimizes the policy parameters $\vec{\theta}$ based on (simulated) experiences.

 Policy gradient methods use gradient ascent for maximizing the expected return $J_\theta$.
 The gradient of the expected return ($\nabla_\theta J_\theta$) guides the direction of the parameter ($\theta$) update.
 The policy gradient update is given by,